noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - is designed to run with very limited privs
 - always isolate the haproxy process in a chroot jail and drop its privs to a non-root user without any perms inside the jail
+  - requires:
+    - haproxy process starts as root
+    - the chroot dir is both empty and nonwritable
   - it should START AS ROOT but never RUN AS ROOT
     - changing from the root UID prior to starting haproxy reduces the effective security implications
     - you NEED to START AS ROOT to set the correct restrictions